hatoke/hatoke/README.md

 # Welcome to my GitHub page 🎉

-Welcome to my GitHub!
 A place where deadlines are imaginary, bugs are eternal, and half-finished projects collect dust like forgotten startup ideas.

 ## About Me
 - 🚀 **Full-time developer, part-time existential crisis manager.**